-- Where can I get more information for children and young people?
+- more information for children and young people

 Stay up to date on the Scottish Government's child internet safety page

-The Scottish Government published its National Action Plan on Internet Safety for Children and Young People in April 2017 to help protect and keep children and young people safe online.
+We published our National Action Plan on Internet Safety for Children and Young People in April 2017 to help protect and keep children and young people safe online.
 This plan sets out our priorities for equipping children and young people to stay safe online and help professionals, parents and carers to support children in their online activity.

 The internet is central to our everyday lives and those of our children and young people.
 It should be a positive, fun place to interact.
-The Scottish Government is committed to making sure child internet safety is properly recognised in Scottish education and wider child protection policies.
+We are committed to making sure child internet safety is properly recognised in Scottish education and wider child protection policies.

 Young people are spending more time on the internet, with UK-wide statistics stating that 53% of 3-4 year olds are now online, rising to 94% of 8-11 year olds.
 Parents and carers play a crucial role in empowering children and young people by ensuring an open dialogue with their children, teaching them to use technology safely and positively, and by acting as digital role models.